VII: Sturm und Drang: Inspiration for lyrics

 On July 17, 2015, a week before the album's release, a fifth song entitled "Embers" was released.
 The song features a guest vocal appearance from Chino Moreno of Deftones.
 Randy Blythe says the lyrics deal with how loss affects interpersonal relationships in terms of a family dynamic, and if a family member dies, that can really twist things up.
 Blythe commented further, saying: "I used a sort of 'oceanic' vibe in the lyrics.
 I'm talking about I've been staring at her laying still for so long, and I'm talking about the ocean at that point.
 The ocean is a metaphor for life."
 Blythe also said when the song was written there were two different endings.
 The first one was "'Lamb of God-like" which is "boring" and "done it a million times", said Blythe.
 Guitarist Mark Morton wrote the second ending and when Blythe was down at the beach writing his book and listening to it he says he could hear Chino's vocals on it and is a huge Deftones fan.

 "Footprints" is an ecological song according to Blythe.
 While he was living at the beach during the making of the album, for the summer, he remembered how much he hated tourist season.
 "There is no reason for tourists to behave like fucking animals and children.
 The locals are not your goddamn maids, and if you want the beach to be nice or the mountaintop to be nice or the town to remain picturesque, don't like throw trash everywhere, don't destroy beauty...So 'Footprints' is about [carbon] footprints."

 "Anthropoid" is about Reinhard Heydrich who was the architect of the Final Solution during World War II.
 When the Nazis invaded Czechoslovakia, they sent Heydrich.
 Heydrich was brutal to the people of Prague and broke their spirits.
 Due to his brutal efficiency, Heydrich was nicknamed the Butcher of Prague, the Blond Beast, and the Hangman.
-Later, a group of Czech-born, British-trained paratroopers carried out the only successful assassination attempt on a high-ranking Nazi official when they attacked Heydrich during Operation Anthropoid on May 27, 1942, who died a few days later from his injuries.
+Later, a group of Czechoslovakia-born, British-trained paratroopers carried out the only successful assassination attempt on a high-ranking Nazi official when they attacked Heydrich during Operation Anthropoid on May 27, 1942, who died a few days later from his injuries.
 Blythe considers them superior men, and wanted to honor them with a song.
 So the song is about them and killing the Butcher of Prague.